-Kirsty Gogan, founder and managing partener of TerraPraxis, is an internationally sought-after advisor to governments, industry, academic networks and NGOs.
-Kirsty is regularly invited as an expert speaker on science communication, climate change, competitiveness and innovation to high profile events around the world.
-She has more than 15 years’ experience as a senior advisor to Government on climate and energy policy, including 10 Downing St, and the Office of the Deputy Prime Minister.
-Kirsty is managing partner of LucidCatalyst, a highly specialized international consultancy focused on large-scale, affordable, market-based decarbonization of the global economy.
-LucidCatalyst was recently commissioned to produce the widely cited Energy Technologies Institute Nuclear Cost Drivers Study, and by ARPA-E to conduct a study on Cost and Performance Requirements for Flexible Advanced Nuclear Plants in Future U.S. Power Markets.
+Kirsty Gogan is an internationally sought-after strategic advisor to governments, industry, academic networks and non-profit organizations on nuclear competitiveness, hydrogen, innovation and deep decarbonization.
+Ms. Gogan is co-founder, with Eric Ingersoll, of Terra Praxis, a non-profit organization developing scalable strategies for advanced nuclear energy to contribute to energy security and decarbonisation goals.
+She is also managing partner of LucidCatalyst, a highly specialized international consultancy focused on large-scale, affordable, market-based decarbonization of the global economy.
+LucidCatalyst produced the widely cited Energy Technologies Institute Nuclear Cost Drivers Study, and was commissioned by ARPA-E to conduct a study on Cost and Performance Requirements for Flexible Advanced Nuclear Plants in Future U.S. Power Markets.